AzriAhmad/FindAsYouType/README.md

 Disclaimer
 ---
-This code has been taken and modified from http://allenbrowne.com/AppFindAsUTypeCode.html User this code at your risk and be sure to read the original author's documentation http://allenbrowne.com/AppFindAsUType.html.
+This code has been taken and modified from http://allenbrowne.com/AppFindAsUTypeCode.html.
+Use it at your own risk and be sure to read the original author's documentation at http://allenbrowne.com/AppFindAsUType.html.

 Enhancements